Intermittent Communication: Upper Bounds

 In this section, we focus on upper bounds on the capacity of binary-input binary-output noiseless intermittent communication.
 The procedure is similar to~\cite{duman-outer-deletion1}.
 Specifically, we obtain upper bounds by giving some kind of side-information to the encoder and decoder, and calculating or upper bounding the capacity of this genie-aided channel.

 Now we introduce one form of side-information.
 Assume that the position of the $[(s+1)i]^{th}$ codeword symbol in the output sequence is given to the encoder and decoder for all $i=1,2,...$ and a fixed integer number $s \ge 1$.
 We assume that the codeword length is a multiple of $s+1$, so that $t=k/(s+1)$ is an integer, and is equal to the total number of positions that are provided as side-information.
 This assumption does not impact the asymptotic behavior of the channel as $k \to \infty$.
 We define the random sequence $\{Z_i \}_{i=1}^t$ as follows: $Z_1$ is equal to the position of the $[s+1]^{th}$ codeword symbol in the output sequence, and for $i \in \{2,3,...,t\}$, $Z_i$ is equal to the difference between the positions of the $[(s+1)i]^{th}$ codeword symbol and $[(s+1)(i-1)]^{th}$ codeword symbol in the output sequence.
+Figure~\ref{F: outer-Zi} illustrate an example of the variable $Z_i$ for the case of $s=2$, where $c_i$ denotes the $i^{th}$ codeword symbol and $0$'s are the inserted noise symbols.

-Since we assumed iid insertions, the random sequence $\{Z_i \}_{i=1}^t$ is iid as well with negative binomial distribution:
+Since we assumed iid insertions, the random sequence $\{Z_i \}_{i=1}^t$ is iid as well with distribution:

 with mean $\E {Z_i}=(s+1)/p_t$.
 Also, note that as $k \to \infty$, by the law of large numbers, we have